Zildj1an/Machine-Learning-Classifiers/README.md

   + SGD
   + Multinomial-NB

-* For non-sparsed data sets (https://github.com/Zildj1an/Machine-Learning-Classifiers/blob/master/non_sparsed.py), if it is a low-dimensional data set, probably K-Neighbors will work better (comment the other models to speed compilation).
+* For non-sparsed data sets (https://github.com/Zildj1an/Machine-Learning-Classifiers/blob/master/non_sparsed.py), if it is a low-dimensional data set, probably K-Neighbors will work better (comment the other models to speed compilation, omit that technically speaking KNN is example-based and not a model).
 Otherwise, SGD will probably work well on high-dimensional data sets.

 * For sparse data (like the text I used in https://github.com/Zildj1an/Machine-Learning-Classifiers/blob/master/sparse.py), K-Neighbors is NOT suitable and I suggest Linear SVC or Multinomial-NB.Other good option for low-dimensional text data would be Naive Bayes